mmmaction/performance/README.md

 ### Bulk operations and other media types

 Our API is using the `application/vnd.api+json` media type for our `json:api` compliant API.
 Some clients had the need for creating, deleting or patching multiple entries at once.
 For that we introduced a dedicated media type for bulk operation, similar to `application/vnd.yourapp.bulk+json`.
-Thats a bit of effort for implementing it but at the end you may save quite a bit due to reduced round trips and network overhead.
+That's a bit of effort for implementing it but at the end you may save quite a bit due to reduced round trips and network overhead.
 I like json:api and its good to have a standard for APIs especially when used in platform like in our case.
 But if performance is very crucial you could consider using yet another media type.
 You could have a try with `application/x-protobuf` which is very compact, binary format.